Skip to main content

 Application of policy:

-• families/individuals already in settled accommodation will not be able to use this process to move back to initial accommodation to source alternative properties
+• Families/individuals already in settled accommodation will not be able to use this process to move back into initial accommodation to source alternative properties.

-• Ukrainian families or individuals will be offered a maximum of two ‘appropriate offers’, with the expectation being that they will accept the first accommodation offer made to them, unless they have a ‘good reason’ to refuse
+• Please be aware it remains the expectation that guests will accept the first accommodation offer made to them, unless they have a ‘good reason’ to refuse.

 Review process:

-• if a family or individual rejects an accommodation offer, the local authority will review the offer, consider their reasons, and if it was a “good reason” to refuse, the offer will be discounted and will not be considered as one of the two reasonable offers.
-This will be determined through the review process concluding that the initial offer was not in fact a suitable appropriate offer.
-If the review finds the offer of accommodation was reasonable and suitable, the offer is upheld
+• If a family or individual rejects an accommodation offer, the local authority will review the offer, consider their reasons, and if it was a “good reason” to refuse, the offer will be discounted and will not be considered as 1 of the 2 reasonable offers.
+This will be determined through the review process concluding that the initial offer was not in fact a suitable and appropriate offer.
+If the review finds the offer of accommodation was reasonable and suitable the offer is upheld.

-• if the review finds that the offer was appropriate, the household will be informed of this and will be given their final second appropriate accommodation offer as soon as one becomes available, there are no minimum timescales for when this can be provided, but local authorities should ensure that families/individuals are given appropriate support to consider consequences of a further refusal.
-Pending the outcome of the review, if the second offer is found to be a reasonable offer of accommodation guest will be advised that they must either accept it or they will be placed into the charging framework for accommodation
+• If the review finds that the offer was appropriate, the household will be informed of this and will be given their final second appropriate accommodation offer as soon as one becomes available, there are no minimum timescales for when this can be provided, but local authorities should ensure that families/individuals are given appropriate support to consider consequences of a further refusal.
+Pending the outcome of the review, if the second offer is found to be a reasonable offer of accommodation guests will be advised that they must either accept it or they will be placed onto the charging framework for accommodation.

 Charging Framework:

-• if the suitability of the two reasonable offers is upheld a move on administration service charge will be introduced
+• If the suitability of the 2 reasonable offers is upheld a move on administration service charge will be introduced.

 • Ukrainian individuals or families will be informed of the introduction of the charge in writing, with at least 7 days’ notice.
-This notification will set of the schedule of payments, make clear that the charge does not provide a secured tenancy or right to occupy, and reiterate that move on accommodation remains a priority
+This notification will set out the schedule of payments, make clear that the charge does not provide a secured tenancy or right to occupy, and reiterate that securing move on accommodation remains a priority.

-• if Ukrainian families/individuals refuse to pay charges implemented this will be considered a violation of the behavioural code of conduct and can result in the family or individual being required to leave initial accommodation.
-However, local authorities should take into account potential impact on homelessness services and eviction should be considered a last resort
+• If Ukrainian families/individuals refuse to pay the charges implemented, this will be considered a violation of the behavioural Code of Conduct and can result in the family or individual being required to leave initial accommodation (see annex c for Guidance on Managing Breaches to the Code of Conduct).
+However, local authorities should take into account the potential impact on homelessness services, and eviction should be considered a last resort.

 How is an ‘appropriate offer’ defined?